-Pavers are an ideal finish when incorporating a snowmelt or sub-surface patio cooling and pool heating system.
+Pavers are an ideal finish when incorporating snowmelt or sub-surface patio cooling and pool heating system.
 Because they are modular, you can remove only the pavers needed to access the system beneath the hardscape.
-They are extremely versatile and when paired with a ThermaPANEL system can achieve highly efficient and effective snowmelting in even the harshest winter weather without sacrificing subbase integrity.
+They are extremely versatile and when paired with a ThermaPANEL system can achieve highly efficient and effective snow-melting in even the harshest winter weather without sacrificing subbase integrity.
 A properly built paver driveway, walkway, or patio can easily outlast any other type of pavement finish.

 3. Permeable Grids and Gravel

-Permeable grid systems and gravel aggregate driveways are a cost sensitive option that is gaining popularity for multiple reasons.
+Permeable grid systems and gravel aggregate driveways are cost-sensitive option that is gaining popularity for multiple reasons.
 These systems allow for water to drain, or permeate, through to the ground below instead of running off the surface.
 This allows for natural and healthy drainage into the ground below without runoff.
-The aggregate or fill used can be a variety of materials but generally a type of gravel or crushed stone is used.
+The aggregate or fill used can be a variety of materials but generally, a type of gravel or crushed stone is used.
 These materials are rather inexpensive and easy to find.
 The grid systems create a rigid structure and keep it contained for applications that would see heavy traffic, like a driveway.

 Because gravel and aggregates are smaller chunks of stone, traditional snow removal can be difficult and potentially harmful to the hardscape.
-Shoveling becomes difficult and snow and ice can form in the small crevices and uneven surface.
-Plowing permeable grid systems can lead to unintentionally pushing and removing the stone requiring the need for replenishment come spring time.
+Shoveling becomes difficult and snow and ice can form in the small crevices and uneven surfaces.
+Plowing permeable grid systems can lead to unintentionally pushing and removing the stone requiring the need for replenishment come springtime.
 Plows can also damage the underlying grid framework which could be costly to fix.
 Because traditional snow removal techniques prove more difficult on gravel and permeable hardscapes, they become an ideal candidate for snow-melting.
 Because of its surface area and heat transfer properties, ThermaPANEL can effectively snowmelt gravel and permeable grids.

 If you have any questions about pavement options for your snow-melting system, please contact us!